 Use at Your Own Risk 

 drive north on Angeles Crest Highway 9.5 miles to Angeles Forest

 Highway.
 Turn left (north).

 - Go 14.2 miles to Mill Creek Summit.
 Turn right (east) onto 3N17.

-- Go 3.4 miles to an intersection with 3N90 on the right.
+- Hike 3.4 miles to an intersection with 3N90 on the right.
 Turn right

-- Drive 0.9 mile on 3N90 to a saddle.
-This is the parking area for
+- Hike 0.9 mile on 3N90 to a saddle.
+This is the point to leave the road

 Granite Mountain #1.